alephjs/alephjs.org/pages/docs/index.md

 Different with Next.js, Aleph.js doesn't need **webpack** or other bundler since it uses the [ES moudule] syntax during development.
 Every module only needs to be compiled once, and then cached on the disk.
 When a module changes, Aleph.js just needs to re-compile that single module.
 There is no time wasted _re-bundling_ everytime a change is made.
 This, along with **HMR** (Hot Module Replacement) and **Fast Refresh**, leads to instant updates in the browser.

 Aleph.js uses modern tools to build your app.
-It transpiles code using [swc] in rust with high performance and bundles modules with [esbuild] at build phase extremely fast.
+It transpiles code using [swc] in rust with high performance and bundles modules with [esbuild] at build time extremely fast.

 Aleph.js works in **Deno**, a _simple_, _modern_ and _secure_ runtime for JavaScript and TypeScript.
 All dependencies are imported using URLs, and managed by Deno cache system.
 No `package.json` and `node_modules` directory needed: